-Clause 9 - Reports by the Commission
+Clause 6 - Reports by the Commission

-12. This clause amends subsection 17(2A) of the Principal Act to require the Australian Electoral Commission to include in a report to the Minister on the operations of the Election Funding and Financial Disclosure provisions in relation to an election, a list of the names of those persons who, in the opinion of the Commission, are or may be required to furnish a return under subsection 305A(1) showing donations to candidates or political parties.
+7. This clause amends subsection 17(2A) of the Principal Act to require the Australian Electoral Commission to include in a report to the Minister on the operations of the Election Funding and Financial Disclosure provisions in relation to an election, a list of the names of those persons who, in the opinion of the Commission, are or may be required to furnish a return under subsection 305A(1) showing donations to candidates or political parties.
 This amendment makes such persons subject to compliance investigations under section 316 of the Principal Act in the same manner as those required to furnish returns showing expenditure incurred for political purposes under subsections 305(1) and 309(4).

-Clause 10 - Employment of additional staff, consultants etc.
+Clause 7 - Employment of additional staff, consultants etc.

-13. This clause substitutes a new paragraph 35(1)(a) of the Principal Act to provide for the employment under the Act of temporary staff to be involved in electoral education and information programs.
+8. This clause substitutes a new paragraph 35(1)(a) of the Principal Act to provide for the employment under the Act of temporary staff to be involved in electoral education and information programs.

-Clause 11 - New Rolls on creation of new Divisions etc.
+Clause 8 - New Rolls on creation of new Divisions etc.

-14. This clause amends paragraph 86(3)(b) of the Principal Act to provide that notification of electors of changes in electoral boundaries after a redistribution can be made by a notice sent to households rather than by a notice sent to each affected elector, as at present.
+9. This clause amends paragraph 86(3)(b) of the Principal Act to provide that notification of electors of changes in electoral boundaries after a redistribution can be made by a notice sent to households rather than by a notice sent to each affected elector, as at present.

-Clause 12 - Provision of Rolls and habitation indexes to political parties etc.
+Clause 9 - Provision of Rolls and habitation indexes to political parties etc.

-15. This clause amends section 91 of the Principal Act to provide for the regular provision on computer tape or disk, of supplements to the Electoral Roll, to registered political parties, Senators and Members of the House of Representatives and other persons or organisations as the Electoral Commission determines are appropriate.
+10. This clause amends section 91 of the Principal Act to provide for the regular provision on computer tape or disk, of supplements to the Electoral Roll, to registered political parties, Senators and Members of the House of Representatives and other persons or organisations as the Electoral Commission determines are appropriate.
 Supplements of Rolls are to be provided free of charge to Senators and Members, and registered political parties which have representation in Parliament.
 Supplements of Rolls are to be provided at cost to other registered political parties and other persons or organisations that the Electoral Commission determines are appropriate.
 All registered political parties will also be able to purchase at cost habitation indexes in addition to their free entitlement under subsection 91(5).

-Clause 13 - Use of information from Roll and habitation index
+Clause 10 - Use of information from Roll and habitation index

-- 16. This clause amends section 91A of the Principal Act to extend the current limitations on use of information on habitation indexes provided to registered political parties to include any Roll information provided on tape or disk to registered political parties, Senators, Members or other persons or organisations. - 17.
-Registered political parties, Senators or Members will only be able to use Roll information provided to them on tape or disk for purposes related to an election or referendum; for monitoring the accuracy of the Roll; or for the performance by a Senator or Member of his or her functions in relation to an enrolled person or persons. - 18.
-Persons or organisations receiving personal enrolment information in computer format as the Australian Electoral Commission considers appropriate will only be able to use information for permitted purposes: - · any purpose in connection with an election or referendum; - monitoring the accuracy of information contained in a Roll; - · any purpose permitted by the Regulations.
+11. This clause amends section 91A of the Principal Act to extend the current limitations on use of information on habitation indexes provided to registered political parties to include any Roll information provided on tape or disk to registered political parties.
+Senators or Members.
+Registered political parties, Senators or Members will only be able to use Roll information provided to them on tape or disk for purposes related to an election or referendum; for monitoring the accuracy of the Roll; or for the performance by a Senator or Member of his or her functions in relation to an enrolled person or persons.